hyraiq/mobjack/README.md

 Running tests:

-Either use `docker compose run php vendor/bin/phpunit` or click the play button in the test file in PhpStorm.
+Either use `docker compose run php make test` or click the play button in the test file in PhpStorm.

+Running psalm:

+`docker compose run php make psalm`

 Using postman: